How do you think the job description for an artwork coordinator in a global company looks like?

 - Facilitating and contributing in cross functional artwork brief meetings.

-- Conducting supply chain impact assessment as part of change request process, considering all factors that affect the consumer, supply chain and overall business.
+- Conducting supply chain impact assessment as a part of the change request process, considering all factors that affect the consumer, supply chain and overall business.

 - Accountable for the timely progression of all artwork changes, from briefing to file delivery at printers.
 Chasing approvers where necessary, escalating any delays / issues to key stakeholders.